officelifehq/docs/docs/documentation/manage/employee-management.md

 Employee statuses are created in Adminland.

-To add an employee status, simply click on the Button at the top of the page, and fill in two important pieces of information:
+To add an employee status,  click on the Button at the top of the page, and fill in two important pieces of information:

 * the name of the status itself.
 This is internal to your company, so it’s really up to you,
 * whether employees who will be associated with this status are [internal or external employees](#internal-vs-external-employees).